python3statement/pycon-2017/proposal.md

 A) The package manger

-For a package to install only on compatible python versions, the package needs to access the compatibility information.
+For a package to install only on compatible python versions, the package manager needs to access the compatibility information.
 Excepting some previously mentioned "pseudo-features", pip <9.0 cannot understand the `requires_python` metadata.
-It is _prefereable_ for the Package manager to get this information _before_ downloading or (trying to) install packages.
+It is _preferable_ for the Package manager to get this information _before_ downloading or (trying to) install packages.
 It is useful to understand how pip gets this information from the package repository and how pip makes its decision.
-It is particularly useful for any team with internal deployments, in order to be able to understand the origin of the errors not-up-to-date users will encounter.
+Any team with internal deployments will need this understanding to diagnose the origin of the errors not-up-to-date users will encounter.

 Pip does parse what is called a `simple repository` format, lo list the available files  for a given package.
 Information about the package are extracted from its _name_, and since pip 9.0 from the `data-`attributes provided in the HTML.
-This now allow pip to not even consider downloading a file and trying to install it is the current Python version is not compatible.
+This now allows pip to not bother with downloading a file (let alone trying to install) when the current Python version is not compatible.

 B) The Package index.

-While the package index (aka PyPI), does store some of this informations, is quite not what is needed.
-Plus there was no way to query this information, nor to expose it for consumption for pip.
+While the package index (aka PyPI), stores some of this information, it lacked what was needed.
+If it had been stored, there still was no way to query this information, nor to expose it to pip.

+(META: what is this paragraph accomplishing beyond the rest of the content?)
 The current Package distribution infrastructure is a (complex) beast, it is interesting to dive into it, see the current status, and what changes can come in a near, or further future.
+Additionally, by seeing what changes cannot be made given the current environment, we can learn about the inner workings of some of the most important parts of the python ecosystem.

+We'll have a look on how the package information is stored and see what we did.
-PyPI legacy and warehouse are both sharing a database.
-Any changes is tricky as PyPI legacy has close to no tests at all.
-Fetching the `require_python` set on the `release` table of PyPI (using a Join) was a bottle neck, so we had to change the table, though PyPI-legacy was doing unexpected operations on the database...
-Let's have a look on how the package information is stored and see what we did.
+PyPI legacy and warehouse share a database.
+Any change is tricky as PyPI legacy has close to no tests at all, despite its crucial place in the Python ecosystem.
+In order to make the solution available in a future facing manner, we modified the common database to make it source the correct information.
+At first, we attempted to directly set the `require_python` info on the `release` table of PyPI by using a `JOIN` operation, which unfortunately turned out to be a processing bottle neck.
+Instead, we had to altered the tables directly (using TRIGGERS).
+This would have been sufficient, but PyPI-legacy was operating in unexpected ways on the database…

-Despite many legends about the current state of python packaging, contributing to such infrastructure is less scary than usually depicted, and should be more friendly with recent changes.
+Despite many legends about the current state of python packaging, contributing to this infrastructure is less scary than usually depicted.
+Recent improvements documentation continues to improve contributor friendliness.

 Outline
 =======

   1. Intro (4min):

-    - Who am I/Who are we
+    - Who am I(the presenter) and Who are we(the authors)
     - History of Python releases/ End of life.
     - The Python 3 statement.
         - Some library will migrate to Python 3 only by 2020.